 This is a particularly nice choice if you want your concealed carry pistol to feel like a compact service weapon, offering enough power and performance to protect you and your family time and time again.
 This popular Glock model also comes in a variety of sizes and with different attachments or customization options depending on the retailer.

-Even if you hate Glocks, accept that G19 is the standard on which modern day carry pistols are graded.
+Even if you hate Glocks, accept that the Glock 19 is the standard on which modern day carry pistols are graded.
 When we look at size, weight, and capacity in modern handguns, our perception of those numbers is based on the Glock even if we don’t realize it.

 Glocks were a revolution and existed without challenge for over a decade, but as more companies enter the striker-fired, polymer pistol market, Glock is going to have some stiff competition.
 Still, for size, weight, and price there are few guns that can beat a Glock.
 I have carried the G19 for years and have learned to trust it.